nicholas-hucal/scaf-it-server/README.md

 To deploy this project download or clone the project locally.

+You will need the client app available [here](https://github.com/nicholas-hucal/scaf-it)

 ```cd``` to the project directory

 Run ```npm install``` to install dependencies